-In this article we explore the main Cura support settings and show you how to optimize them to obtain optimal support structures.
+In this article, we explore the main Cura support settings and show you how to optimize them to best support your overhangs.

 All fused deposition modeling (FDM) 3D printers create objects by extruding layer upon layer of thermoplastic material.
 Consequently, each layer has to be held up by the layer beneath it.
 When there is no layer beneath it (as is the case with overhangs and bridges), the model might just need support structures.
 These are printed with the main model and come off during post-processing.

 “That doesn’t sound too terrible,” you might think.
 Yet, the word “support” horrifies many makers; some even consider it to be almost profanity.
 After all, not only do support structures require more material, but they are also known for negatively impacting surface finish and being a pain to remove.